SeanNesdoly/amine-kamen.lab.mcgill.ca/content/authors/michelle-yen-tran/_index.md

 +++

 ### Project
-Process Intensification and Functionality Assessment of Lentiviral Vectors.
+Functionality Improvement and Process Intensification of Lentiviral Vectors.

 ### Skills
 - Cell culture engineering and development of scalable purification methods for